wpi-pw/vagrant/README.md

 [wpdistillery.org](https://wpdistillery.org)

 ## What is WPDistillery?
-WP Distillery does all the work for you when setting up a new WordPress project with EasyEngine.
+WP Distillery does all the work for you when setting up a new WordPress project with WordOps.